 This is a very common question we get asked at Nuchido.
-Within the longevity industry the most popular NAD boosting strategy incorporates NAD+ precursor supplements.
+Within the longevity industry the most popular NAD boosting strategy incorporates NAD+ precursor supplements such as NMN and NR.
 NAD+ precursors are the raw material that the body uses to make NAD+.
-While popular precursor supplements do not address the causes of NAD+ decline, and when taken in isolation can cause further dysfunction to the NAD+ network.
+While popular, precursor supplements do not address the causes of NAD+ decline, and when taken in isolation can cause further dysfunction to the NAD+ network.

 Here at Nuchido we take a different approach to boosting NAD+ levels.
 We appreciate that NAD+ decline as we age is a multi-faceted issue that cannot just be fixed by one substance.
 With a background in cellular aging our scientists have worked for many years studying the best possible formulations to provide long term sustainable benefits.
 In order to understand how our product differs from a simple precursor we must appreciate what actually occurs to our cellular NAD+ levels as we age.